July | 14, 15, 17

-Actor-singer Oskar McCarthy’s recent roles include Leporello and Don Alfonso for Waterperry Opera Festival (where he returns as Dulcamara in a co-production with ENO in 2021) and King George Eight Songs for a Mad King with Red Note Ensemble (‘a tour de force… mesmerising’, The Herald).
+Actor-singer Oskar McCarthy’s recent roles include Leporello and Don Alfonso for Waterperry Opera Festival (were he returns as Dulcamara L’elisir d’amore in 2021) and King George Eight Songs for a Mad King with Red Note Ensemble (‘a tour de force… mesmerising’, The Herald).

 He has staged Mussorgsky’s Songs and Dances of Death with movement director Rachel Drazek for the London Month of the Dead and toured his own staging of Schoeck’s song cycle Buried Alive.
 Other projects include ‘the case against…’, a pair of 6 hour freely-improvised installations performed in Glasgow with composer Rufus Elliot, and work for young audiences: Spitalfields Music’s Catch a Sea Star (part of their award-winning series of music theatre pieces for 0-2.5 year olds) and Peter Rabbit’s Musical Adventure for Waterperry Opera Festival with the Echéa Quartet.